 OPTION <optionname>=<value> [ , ... ]

 The list of allowed options are the same as for SELECT statement.
 Specifically for UPDATE statement you can use these options:

-- ‘ignore_nonexistent_columns’ - points that the update will silently ignore any warnings about trying to update a column which is not exists in current index schema.
+- ‘ignore_nonexistent_columns’ - If set to 1 points that the update will silently ignore any warnings about trying to update a column which is not exists in current index schema.
+Default value is 0.